HDCbex12/C-C-Project/README.md

 ## Is this going to be a big project?

-I'm not sure I'll be able to do it.
-Let's see in the future
+I'm not sure I'll be able to make big project.
+Let's see in the future.